EXCITING NEWS! OpenAI’s ChatGPT-4o now included as your AI-powered translation assistant!

 Step 2: Analyze New Files for 100% and Fuzzy Matches

-One of the features included with your CAT tool is the ability to pre-translate and “analyze” a file against a Translation Memory.
+One of the features included with your CAT tool is the ability to pre-translate and “analyze” a file against a translation memory.

 The combination of continuously learning machine translation and translation memory produces the best quality translations at the lowest possible cost and in the shortest amount of time.